jasonumiker-sysdig/kubernetes-security-demos/README.md

 # Kubernetes security demos

+I've recorded the delivery of these demos and the associated presentation and uploaded it to YouTube - https://youtu.be/gUhQmYVh_Xs

-These are demos of the topics discussed my recent blog post - https://sysdig.com/blog/multi-tenant-isolation-boundaries-kubernetes/
+And these are demos of the topics discussed my recent blog post - https://sysdig.com/blog/multi-tenant-isolation-boundaries-kubernetes/

 ## Pre-requisites